The Forth Bridge Edinburgh Project

 The construction of the bridge resulted in an unbroken East Coast railway route from London to Aberdeen.

-The Forth Road Bridge has approximately 10km of under deck walkways, which engineering, maintenance and inspection teams use on a daily basis to carry out routine inspection and maintenance.
-These walkways were installed in the early 1980s and were in need of refurbishment to extend their life and improve their loading capacity.
+The Forth Road Bridge has approximately 10km of under deck walkways, which engineering, maintenance and inspection teams use on a daily basis to carry out inspections and maintenance.
+These walkways were installed in the early 1980s and were in sore need of refurbishment.